-Need some more info?
-Ready to meet your therapist?
+Need more info?
+Ready to meet your therapist.

 ©2020 K&S Therapeutic Services, Inc.

 Yeshiva Davis is a Licensed Marriage and Family Therapist (MFC 52250) with a B.A. in Communications, and Minors in both Psychology and English from Framingham State University.
 She also received an M.B.A. with a concentration in Marketing from Northeastern University and a M.A. in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.

 Yeshiva helps people address depression, anxiety, anger, childhood traumas, stage of life issues; family and couples relationship problems.

 She is trained in: Managing and Adapting Practice (MAP) – an approach that addresses issues with depression, anger, anxiety and disruptive behaviors.
 Seeking Safety, this focuses on trauma and/or substance abuse.
 Trauma Focused Cognitive Behavioral Therapy – which is designed to address traumatic childhood and adult experiences.
 And Triple P Positive Parenting Program; a support program that is designed to reduce behavioral and emotional problems in children.
 Yeshiva incorporates mindfulness, psychodynamic principles and a healthy dose of humor in her therapeutic approach.

 She’s dedicated to helping clients find and create successful ways to cope with everyday challenges.
 She offers a fresh outlook and innovative ways of thinking, to help others solve problems.
 She is committed to helping people achieve a life that is truly satisfying.
 Her approach is to share strategies that teach people how to effectively manage the curve balls that life throws their way.
 She focuses on the positive and encourages clients to do more of what’s working, instead of highlighting what is wrong.